fahdoo/sessions-client/requirements/aird-3-memory.md

 ## 7. MVP Features Checklist

-- [ ] Enhanced user profile storage in Supabase
+- [ ] Enhanced user memory storage in Supabase
-- [ ] Basic entity extraction from transcripts
+- [ ] Automatic memory extraction from transcripts using OpenAI GPT
+- [ ] Admin endpoint for generating memories for existing users
-- [ ] Vector search for conversation snippet retrieval
+- [ ] User controls for viewing and managing their stored memories
 - [ ] Memory integration at conversation start
-- [ ] Offline transcript processing for memory updates
-- [ ] Enhanced semantic search for memory retrieval
-- [ ] Memory warmup for conversation initialization
-- [ ] User controls for viewing and managing their stored memories

 ## 8. Testing Strategy